Undergraduate Academic Regulations

 - The courses must be taken and repeated at Columbus State University.
 Transferred courses are not calculated in the institutional grade point average.

 - The institutional (forgiveness) grade point average is maintained on the academic record.
-The institutional grade point average omits grades in previously attempted courses.
+The institutional grade point average omits grades in courses taken previously.
 Only the grade received on the final repetition of a course will be included in the institutional grade point average.
-Courses repeated for a better grade will be averaged into the Regents' grade point average every time taken.
+Courses repeated for a better grade will be averaged into the Regents' (cumulative) grade point average every time taken.

-- The institutional grade point average is also used to determine graduation with honors and admission to certain academic programs.
-Students should consult individual program admission requirements to determine whether the cumulative or institutional grade point average is required for admission.
+- The institutional grade point average is used to determine graduation with honors and admission to certain academic programs.
+Students should consult individual program admission requirements to determine whether the Regents' (cumulative) or institutional grade point average is required for admission.

-This list is compiled at the end of each semester.
-It consists of those students who are enrolled in 12 or more semester hours of course work with semester grade point averages of 3.6 or higher, who are enrolled in no remedial courses, and who have no courses with incomplete (I) grades.
+The Dean's List is compiled at the end of each semester.
+It consists of those students who are enrolled in 12 or more semester hours of course work affecting grade point averages with semester grade point averages of 3.6 or higher, who are enrolled in no remedial courses, and who have no courses with incomplete (I) or in progress (IP) grades.

 Satisfactory Progress Levels